Trump's takeover of Washington law enforcement begins as National Guard troops arrive

 Bowser's claims about successfully driving down violent crime rates received backing earlier this year from an unlikely source.
 Ed Martin, Trump's original choice for U.S. attorney for the District of Columbia, issued a press release in April hailing a 25% drop in violent crime rates from the previous year.

+Tom Power, resident of the hip Logan Circle neighborhood for over a decade, said he occasionally hears about shootings or car break-ins, but he's never been a victim himself.
+“I never felt threatened, I’ve never given much thought to it,” he said.

+Washington native Sheina Taylor said the troops are putting her on edge.
+“It’s more fearful now because even though you’re a law abiding citizen, here in D.C., you don’t know, especially because I’m African-American," she said.

-His recently confirmed replacement candidate, former judge and former Fox News host Jeanine Pirro, brushed aside the data to argue that violent crime remains a significant issue for victims.
+Trump's newly confirmed top federal prosecutor for Washington, onetime judge and former Fox News host Jeanine Pirro, argued that violent crime remains high and a significant issue for victims, despite recent decreases.
 “These were vibrant human beings cut down because of illegal guns,” she said.

-Associated Press writers Alanna Durkin Richer in Washington, Jonathan J. Cooper in Phoenix and Ali Swenson in New York contributed reporting.
+Associated Press writers Alanna Durkin Richer in Washington, Jonathan J. Cooper in Phoenix, Ali Swenson in New York and video journalist River Zhang contributed reporting.